 Once you’ve realized you can’t do it all, remember that God sees you.

 To the mom working in the middle of the night, while the kids sleep… be encouraged, don’t give up.

-To the mom who gets up before dawn, to log in some work hours while everyone sleeps… be encouraged, don’t give up.
+For the mom who gets up before dawn, to log in some work hours while everyone sleeps… be encouraged, don’t give up.

-To the mom holding a crying baby, while over-seeing copy work, and while helping customers online… be encouraged, don’t give up!
+You, Mom, holding a crying baby, while over-seeing copy work, and while helping customers online… be encouraged, don’t give up!

 Embrace the Proverbs 31 woman you are called to be, the woman your daughters and sons will rise up and call blessed.